Terra Planet Earth on MSN

-Cavemen hunted turtles — but not for food, suggests new research.
-Shells of reptiles caught by children may have been used as ...
+Cavemen hunted turtles — but not for food, new research suggests.
+Scientists say that shells of reptiles caught by children may have been used as ladles or digging devices by early humans over 100,000 ...

 A sea turtle’s shell is living bone fused directly to its spine and ribs.
 It is not a detachable shield or an external case, as certain quirky cartoons have shown.
 The shell grows with the turtle, ...